mjordan/islandora_workbench/README.md

 IMG_2549.jp2,Manhatten Island,It was windy that day.Picture of Manhatten Island.
 ```

 The value will only be applied to image media.
 If you do not include this field in your CSV file, Workbench will use the node's title as the alt text.
 Note that Workbench strips out an HTML markup within the alt text.
+Also note that this feature is only available in the `create` task.

 ## Creating paged and compound content